jaspereb/UR5_With_ROS_Moveit_Tutorial/README.md

 If you do reduce the default speed the ros_control approach will cause the arm to significantly overshoot waypoints, so if you have one close to an obstacle it may crash.

-# Using ros_control
+# Using the Low Bandwidth Trajectory Follower

 There are several methods for controlling the robot using the ur_modern_driver package.
 I will cover how to use 2 of these.
-The first is through a position based controller running in ros_control.
+The Low Bandwidth Trajectory Follower (LBTF) is the preferred method and should be sufficient unless you have high precision and feedback requirements.
+If you are operating over wifi or with high CPU loads on the ROS computer, you will need to use the LBTF.

+To set this up you need to use the default `controllers.yaml` file from the universal_robot package.
+So if you replaced this in order to use the ros_control method, you need to return it to default be replacing it with the file from this repo in the `LBTF/controller.yaml` location.

+You also need to alter the `ur5_bringup.launch` file within the ur_modern_driver package.
+There is an updated version provided, so copy this from `LBTF/ur5_bringup_LBTF.launch` into the `~/catkin_ws/src/ur_modern_driver/launch` directory.

+I have changed the default `time_interval` parameter in this file to 0.004.
+The arm speed is the ratio of this to the `servoj_time` so this will run it at 50% speed.
+If you change this to 0.008 it will be back to 100% speed, but 50% is a good starting point the first time you run the driver.
+You should not have the same undershoot/overshoot problems that the ros_control method does when running at slower speeds.

+## Launching with LBTF

+To actually control the arm once you have made the above changes you need to establish a connection, enable the motors, launch the driver, launch the planner and finally launch Rviz.
+To do this:

+1. Power on the arm, enable the DHCP setting and take note of the IP address once it appears

+2. Check you can ping the arm

+3. Open an empty program, enable the arm motors and drive the arm to the home position

+4. You should now be in the 'Move' menu on the UR tablet.
+If you are in the movement execution window (the one that has an 'Auto' and a 'Manual' button) then the driver will not work.

+Run each of the following commands in a different terminal.

+5. Run `roslaunch ur_modern_driver ur5_bringup_LBTF.launch robot_ip:=xxx.xxx.xxx.xxx` using the IP address you found before

+6. Run `roslaunch ur5_moveit_config ur5_moveit_planning_execution.launch` and wait for this to read `You can start planning now!`

+7. Run `roslaunch ur5_moveit_config moveit_rviz.launch config:=true` which will bring up an Rviz window.
+Check that the arm configuration matches what you expect.
+If it does not then the driver probably did not launch properly, check your terminal windows for errors.

+9. You can leave the OMPL planner as 'unspecified' and change to the 'Planning' tab.
+Click 'Select Start State', make sure it is set to <current> and click 'Update'.

+10. Move the end of the arm slightly by dragging the blue ball.
+Then click the 'Plan' button.
+Check that the plan is reasonable, will not go through the table and won't destroy your end effector.
+If it does several ridiculous loops before reaching the goal, you probably didn't set the joint limits to be reduced in the `~/catkin_ws/src/ur_modern_driver/launch/ur5_bringup_LBTF.launch` file.

+11. If you are happy with the plan, be ready on the e-stop button and click 'Execute'.

+Congratulations, you now have the arm running with moveit!

+# Using ros_control

+An alternative method for control is using the ros_control package.
 To launch this by default you need to change the ur5_ros_control.launch file slightly.
 (Or the appropriate launch file for your robot if using UR10 or UR3).

 For a UR5 you can replace the `~/catkin_ws/src/ur_modern_driver/launch/ur5_ros_control.launch` file with the one from this repo, the changes to the file are: